 Federal Tax Credit

-Through at least the end of 2021, the Alternative Fuel Vehicle Refueling Property Tax Credit (or 2020 30C Tax Credit) will offset up to 30% of an EV charging station’s total purchase and installment cost, up to $30,000.
-It’s predicted that this credit will be extended past 2021, and may even increase.
+Through the end of 2021, the Alternative Fuel Vehicle Refueling Property Tax Credit (or 2020 30C Tax Credit) was available to offset up to 30% of an EV charging station’s total purchase and installment cost, up to $30,000.
+This tax credit was extended through 2032 and will cover up to $100,000 for commercial installations after 2022.

 State And Local Incentives